 Large trucks are a vital part of New York’s economy, but a seriously menacing presence on our state’s roadways.
-If you or a family member has been in an accident involving a large truck, you’re likely facing mounting medical and repair bills, and possibly missing a lot of time from work.
+If you or a family member has been in an accident involving a large truck in New York, you’re likely facing mounting medical and repair bills, and possibly missing a lot of time from work.
 For this reason, it is crucial that you consult an experienced New York personal injury attorney.

 Because of their size and weight, accidents with trucks tend to cause more damage than accidents involving smaller vehicles.
 If you’ve been in an accident involving a large truck, you may be able to pursue compensation for any of the following damages: